OleVik/grav-plugin-timeline/README.md

 The **Timeline**-plugin is for [Grav CMS](http://github.com/getgrav/grav), and lets you create and manage timelines in an ordered, hierarchical manner.
 Timelines can be nested within each other, minutely customized on a page-level, and further customized with your own templates and styles.
 A [demo is available](https://olevik.me/staging/grav-skeleton-timeline), and demo content can be found in [/pages](https://github.com/OleVik/grav-skeleton-timeline/tree/master/pages).

+## Examples of use

+- Colin M. Madland has used the plugin to document a [Critical Family History](grav.madland.ca/timeline)

 ## Installation

 Installing the Timeline-plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.